C3ETH/c3eth.github.io/content/en/catalyst/fund7/challenges/nation-building-dapps/campaign-brief.md

 linkTitle: "Nation Building Dapps"
 type: docs
 hide_feedback: true
+description: "What core Dapp solutions can be provided for widespread governments adoption in the developing world?"
 ---
 What core Dapp solutions can be provided for widespread governments adoption in the developing world?